What types of tests are available to detect Zika virus?

 Your usual pathology collection centre will collect the samples.
 They will then be sent to the most appropriate specialist testing centre.

 Please give all relevant information to your health care provider.
 This will include mosquito bite exposure, past vaccinations or illnesses and recent (and past) travel history.

 What do the Zika virus test results mean?

 A positive PCR test for Zika virus genetic material means a current or very recent infection.
 Serology samples taken at least 2 weeks apart may be used to confirm this.

 A negative PCR test for Zika virus genetic material may mean that there was no infection OR that the individual was infected but when the patient's sample was collected the virus was no longer present in the tested bodily fluid (blood or urine).
 Serology would then be used to decide if an infection was likely to have occurred.

 A positive test for Zika virus by serology may be difficult to interpret or may require more extensive testing.
 Your health care provider in consultation with the pathologist will be able to assess if a Zika virus infection is likely.

 A negative test for Zika virus by serology means either that the test was done too early in the disease course (no antibodies have yet been made and are not present in the collected sample), or that there was no infection.
 A negative serology test performed more than one to two months following return from travel indicates that there was no infection.

 Who can get tested for Zika virus?

-If you are worried about having been potentially infected with Zika virus during travel to a Zika virus affected country, please contact your health care provider.
+If you are worried about the risk of infection with Zika virus during travel to a Zika affected country or a potentially Zika affected country, or through sexual transmission please contact your health care provider.

 Generally only people with symptoms of Zika virus infection and who have a compatible exposure history need to be tested.

-Further information on testing for health professionals is available.
+Further information on testing is available for health professionals.
 Please refer to: